-tial distributions of general circulation features and atmospheric blocking (Fig. 5).
-Stationary wave patterns can emerge due to land-sea heating contrasts, drag, and flow deflection by topography (e.g., Held et al., 2002).
-The two strongest regions of anomalous high-pressure in the NH are located on the windward side of the Rocky Mountains and near the western edge of Europe (Fig. 5a).
-In the SH, the high-pressure maximum is southwest of South America and a secondary maximum can be found southeast of Australia (Fig. 5b).
+The different orographic configurations of the northern and southern hemispheres produce distinct spatial distributions of general circulation features and atmospheric blocking (Fig. 5).
+Stationary wave patterns can emerge due to land-sea heating contrasts, drag, and flow deflection by topography (e.g. Held et al., 2002).
+The two strongest regions of anomalous high-pressure in the NH are located on the windward side of the Rocky Mountains, and near the western edge of Europe (Fig. 5a).
+In the SH, the high-pressure maximum is southwest of South America, and a secondary maximum can be found southeast of Australia (Fig 5b).
 These results are consistent with previous work (Valdes and Hoskins, 1991; Quintanar and Mechoso, 1995; Held et al., 2002; White et al., 2017).

-Near the high-pressure stationary wave maxima (Fig. 5a and b), regions of suppressed $\overline{U{250}}$ are apparent (Fig. 5c and d).
-These regions have been shown to be regions of local maxima for Rossby wave breaking (Abatzoglou and Magnusdottir, 2006; Bowley et al., 2019).
-These regions are also where blocks are found to occur most often (Fig. 5c and d), in agreement with previous work (Wallace et al.,

-1988; Barriopedro et al., 2006; Dunn-Sigouin and Son, 2013; Brunner and Steiner, 2017).
-According to Nakamura and Huang (2018), strong positive stationary wave anomalies and weak mean westerlies are conducive to blocking.
-These conditions act to slow down the "speed limit" on W, leading to "traffic jams" manifested as blocking episodes.
-Conversely, regions of strong westerlies and negative stationary wave anomalies have an opposite effect, hence the suppression of blocking in regions of maximal $\overline{U}{250}$ (Fig. 5c and d) near climatological lows (Fig. 5a and b).
+Near the high-pressure stationary wave maxima (Figs. 5a-b), regions of suppressed $\overline{U250}$ are apparent (Figs. 5c-d).
+These regions have been shown to be regions of local maxima for Rossby wave breaking (Abatzoglou and Magnusdottir, 2006; Bowley et al. 2018).
+These regions are also where blocks are found to occur most often (Figs. 5c-d), in agreement with previous work (Wallace et al., 1988; Barriopedro et al., 2006; Dunn-Sigouin, 2013; Brunner and Steiner, 2017).
+According to Nakamura and Huang (2018), strong positive stationary wave anomalies, and weak mean westerlies are conducive to blocking.
+These conditions act to slow down the "speed limit" on \vec{W} , leading to "traffic jams" manifested as blocking episodes.
+Conversely, regions of strong westerlies, and negative stationary wave anomalies have an opposite effect, hence the suppression of blocking in regions of maximal $\overline{U250}$ (Figs. 5c-d) near climatological lows (Figs. 5a-b).

-Focusing next on storm tracks, we see that the entrance of the storm tracks occurs on the northeast edge of the $\overline{U{250}}$ maxima (Fig. 5a 5and c).
+Focusing next on storm tracks, we see that the entrance of the storm tracks occurs on the northeast edge of the $\overline{U250}$ maxima (Fig. 5a, 5c).
 The details for this relationship are discussed in Chang et al. (2002) and explored in detail for the North Atlantic in Brayshaw et al. (2009).
-In the SH, there are also two local maxima in the storm tracks, and they occur to the southeast of the respective $\overline{U{250}}$ maxima.
-At the storm track exit region, transient eddies play an important role in the onset (Colucci, 1985) and maintenance
+In the SH, there are also two local maxima in the storm tracks, and they occur to the southeast of the respective $\overline{U250}$ maxima.
+At the storm track exit region, transient eddies play an important role in the onset (Colucci 1985) and maintenance of blocks (Shutts, 1983; Nakamura et al. 1997; Yamazaki and Itoh 2013; Pfahl et al. 2015; Wang and Kuang, 2019).
+This region is also where the stationary wave and blocking maxima occur (Fig. 5).
+There is one exception in the SH however: the SH storm track exit at the eastern terminus of the Indian Ocean (i.e., 90° E) does not coincide with a maxima in blocking or the stationary wave - but it is a region of locally weak $\overline{U250}$.